The dates and subjects for the 2019 Homerton College Summer Schools are as follows:

 - The first generation in their family to attend university

 - Currently eligible for free school meals, or have been eligible in the past six years

-- Attend a school or college in a deprived area, or an area with low progression to higher education (based upon IMD and POLAR data)
+- Attend a school or college in a deprived area, or an area with low progression to higher education (based upon IMD and POLAR4 data)

-- Currently in, or have previously been, in local authority or foster care
+- Currently, or have previously been, in local authority or foster care